YangQun1/oneDNN/rfcs/20230418-constant-tensor-cache-capacity-control/README.md

 ```

 These two functional APIs could be called multiple times at runtime.
 When the
-capacity is set to any number, the corresponding constant tensor cache will be
+capacity is set to any number for the first time, or decreasing the amount, the
+corresponding constant tensor cache will be completely flushed.
+Increasing
-completely flushed.
-So users should note that re-setting capacity frequently may
+amount doesn't flush the cache.
+So users should note that re-setting capacity
-hurt the performance.
-Setting capacity to 0 means to clear all cached tensors
+frequently may hurt the performance.
+Setting capacity to 0 means to clear all
-and disable constant tensor cache feature.
+cached tensors and disable constant tensor cache feature.

 When the capacity is explicitly set to a limited number, then once the limit is
 reached, no new tensors will be cached.